Palline. The Megadango

 Form is nature.
 Form is function.
 Form is beauty.
 Form is fun.

-The thoroughly sustainable nature of the open sphere is evident which under the influence of the outside world is allowed to return to its original form, thus closing the cycle.
-After carrying out some tests on a smaller scale, the implementation proceeded with a screed covering a bamboo fibre framework, onto which several layers of clay were then applied.
-When it rained and hailed, the open ball slowly faced erosion from the outside, while the growth of previously planted seedlings came from within.
+After a series of tests on a smaller scale, the implementation proceeded with a screed covering a bamboo fibre framework, onto which several layers of clay were then applied intermittently.
+By rain and hail, the open sphere faced a process of gradual erosion, while the rapid growth of previously planted seedlings took centre stage.

 In this way, Palline embodies clay as a multifaceted building material and presents its form of potential in a timeless language.
-The playful, educational nature of the Japanese dorodango gives both direction and meaning to this sculptural expression.

-Section of both Spheres (2023)
+1:20, Section of both Spheres

 Scroll to Top